Invesco Perpetual UK Smaller Co's Investment Trust Plc - Issue of Equity

 HEADLINE: Issue of Equity

-The Board of Invesco Perpetual UK Smaller Companies Investment Trust plc (the 'Company') announces that it has agreed today to issue and allot 100,000 ordinary shares from its treasury account at a price of 570p per ordinary share.
+The Board of Invesco Perpetual UK Smaller Companies Investment Trust plc (the 'Company') announces that it has agreed today to issue and allot 125,000 ordinary shares from its treasury account at a price of 572.97p per ordinary share.

 This allotment is to satisfy secondary market demand and is made from the Company's treasury account and the annual authority granted by the Company's shareholders for such allotments.